gluobe/meraki-docker-workshop/lab-02/README.md

         curl -sSL https://get.docker.com/ | sh

 When this script is finished we should have `Docker` installed on the instance.
-Verify with the following command :
+You can verify this with the following command :

         docker --version

-If `Docker` is correctly installed you should get something like this :
+If `Docker` is installed correctly you should get something like this :

         Docker version 18.09.6, build 481bc77